shawnzamperini/flan/docs/source/inputOptions.rst

 case_name
 ---------

+This is only used when naming the NetCDf file.
+Useful when doing parameter scans, since it allows the user to reuse the same background files for different iterations of the same simulation.

 gkyl_dir
 --------

+Must be the full path to the directory containing the Gkeyll background files, e.g., "/home/zamp/gkyldir/my_gkyl_sim".

 gkyl_casename
 -------------

+Name of the Gkeyll simulation contained within :ref:`gkyl_dir <gkyl_dir>`.
+All files must share the same case name.

 gkyl_frame_start
 ----------------

+Gkeyll frame at which the Flan simulation starts from.

 gkyl_frame_end
 --------------

+Gkeyll frame at which the Flan simulation ends at (inclusive).

 gkyl_elec_name
 --------------

+Name of the electron species in the Gkeyll simulation, e.g., "elc".

 gkyl_ion_name
 -------------

+Name of the ion species in the Gkeyll simulation, e.g., "ion".

 gkyl_elec_mass_amu
 ------------------

+Mass of electron in Gkeyll simulation in atomic mass units, e.g., 0.000548.

 gkyl_ion_mass_amu
 -----------------

+Mass of ion in Gkeyll simulation in atomic mass units, e.g., 2.014.

 gkyl_file_type
 --------------

+(Slated for removal)
+The format the Gkeyll files are saved in.
+Currently, only "binary" (.gkyl) is supported and there is no expectation to extend support beyond this.
+This is the format output by gkylzero.

 gkyl_moment_type
 ----------------

+(Slated for removal)
+The type of moments output by Gkeyll.
+Right now, only "bimaxwellian" is really supported.
+You can run with "maxwellian", but the collision model will be incomplete.

 lcfs_x
 ------

+The x coordinate that corresponds to the last closed flux surface, when applicable.
+This has implications on the boundary conditions, since boundary conditions in the core are treated differently from those in the SOL.
+When using a geometry that is only in the SOL, leave as 0.0 (or more technically, something below the minimum x bound).
+Conversely, if a simulation only takes place in the core, set this to a value above the maximum x bound.
+This assumes the x coordinate is the radial coordinate, which is traditional but not necessarily required in Gkeyll.

+Note: This introduces potential pitfalls for the user if they are not aware of this option.
+Could be likely be improved.

 imp_xbound_buffer
 -----------------

+(Slated for removal)
+This is mostly an experimental option.
+It is possible that the Gkeyll plasma behaves strangely at the x bounds due to artificial boundary conditions.
+If this input option is a value greater than zero, then Flan will trigger the x boundary conditions when the impurity is within that much distance of either x boundary.
+This is a bit of a hack option, and hasn't really been necessary so it will probably be removed.

 min_xbound_type
 ---------------

+Type of boundary condition to impose at the minimum x boundary.

+  - "absorbing": Particle following is ended when encountering minimum x boundary.
+  - "core": Particle is teleported to a random y,z cell along the minimum x boundary.
+This mimics a particle entering the not-simulated core region and coming out at some other location instantaneously.
+This is fine for steady-state simulations, but for time-varying simulations (e.g., simulating a pellet injection) one should consider that in the real world some amount of time will pass before the particle is ejected from the not-simulated core region.

 imp_atom_num
 ------------

+Atomic number of impurity.

 imp_mass_amu
 ------------

+Atomic mass of the impurity.

 imp_init_charge
 ---------------

+Initial charge of the impurity.

 imp_num
 -------

+Number of primary impurities to follow.
+If a variance reduction scheme is on, then secondary impurities could be generated and thus the number of followed particles could be significantly larger than the value entered here.

 imp_tstart_opt
 --------------

+Option for where the particle starts in time. t=0 corresponds to the start of the Flan simulation (NOT the start of the Gkeyll simulation).

+  - "single_value": Particle starts at a specific time designated by :ref:`imp_tstart_opt <imp_tstart_opt>`.
+Typical for time-varying simulations.
+  - "range": Particle is uniformily distributed between :ref:`imp_trange_min <imp_trange_min>` and :ref:`imp_trange_max <imp_trange_max>`.
+Typical for time-varying simulations.
+  - "full_range": Particle is uniformily distributed between the full time range of the simulation.
+Typical for steady-state simulations.

 imp_tstart_val
 --------------